Interactions-HSG/SOAP/ReadMe.md

 ## Set-Up

-SOAP currently runs on Google Cloud Vertex AI, utilizing the multimodal model Gemini 1.5 flash.
+SOAP operates within the DSA regulatory framework by accessing only publicly available data from platform Explore pages.
+The system currently runs on Google Cloud Vertex AI, utilizing the multimodal model Gemini 1.5 flash for automated content analysis.
 To run the code as-is, a Google Cloud account is required.
-The deductive coding component can also be replaced with another model (either self-hosted or on another platform).
+The deductive coding component can be replaced with other models (either self-hosted or on another platform) to suit different research needs.

 The following are needed to run the code as-is:

-- Instagram account credentials (username and password).
-It is recommended to use bot/fake accounts as there is a risk of accounts being flagged for automated behavior, potentially resulting in restrictions or bans.
+- **Sock-puppet account credentials** (username and password).
+It is recommended to use dedicated research accounts as there is a risk of accounts being flagged for automated behavior, potentially resulting in restrictions or bans.
-- Google Cloud:
+- **Google Cloud:**
   - `GOOGLE_APPLICATION_CREDENTIALS`
   - `BUCKET_NAME`
   - `PROJECT_NAME`
   - API credits for both storage (bucket) and LLM usage

+**Legal and Ethical Considerations**: SOAP is designed with legal compliance in mind, accessing only publicly available data and employing passive interaction patterns (viewing, liking) without active discourse (commenting, sharing, messaging).
+The system includes safeguards against harmful prompting and is intended solely for public interest research purposes.

 ## Running the System

-The system is orchestrated and managed by the `orchestrator.py` script, which coordinates all the necessary components, as shown in "Figure 1: Agent Scenario for Creating Filter Bubbles based on Primer Prompts."
+The system is orchestrated and managed by the `orchestrator.py` script, which coordinates all components for sock-puppet auditing as shown in "Figure 1: Agent Scenario for Creating Filter Bubbles based on Primer Prompts."
+The framework employs active sock-puppets that dynamically adapt their behavior based on primer prompts to test how recommendation algorithms respond to different user interest profiles.

 ![SOAP system diagram](data/SOAP_system.png)